 My enemy is ME.

-For forty some years… that vertical line that now fills the pages of the story, was my victim.
-I’ve beaten her up, knocked her down… again and again, and towards the end… I’m quite certain that I was trying to kill her!
+For forty some years, that vertical line that now fills the pages of the story was my victim.
+I’ve beaten her up and knocked her down again and again.
+And towards the end… I’m quite certain that I was trying to kill her!

-THAT is why I write about her; because I owe her that much.
-I’m TRULY sorry for what I’ve put her through…
+THAT is why I write about her.
+Because I owe her that much, and I’m sorry for what I’ve put her through.

 And it’s time that I allow her to heal.